elmernocon/extend-service-extension-python/README.md

    can also be copied from `Repository Authentication Command` under the corresponding app detail page.

-4. Build and push sample app docker image to AccelByte ECR using the following command.
+4. Build and push this app docker image to AccelByte ECR using the following command.

    ```
    extend-helper-cli image-upload --work-dir <my-project-dir> --namespace <my-game> --app <my-app> --image-tag v0.0.1